-Fishery and Stock Trends

-Recent Trend in Biomass The stock status in 2009 was at 35% of $B_0$ and has varied between 19

-or Proxy and 63% of $B_0$ since 1988, following a decline from 1982-1991.

-Recent Trend in Fishing Mortality or Proxy Exploitation rate ( $\geq$ 30 mm shell length) generally trended downward from 1991 (70%) until 2012 (0%), with the exception of a large peak in rate around 2001 (up to 93%).
+COC IA Stock Status Year of Most Recent Assess sment 2009 Assessment Runs Presented Survey biomass estimate for ≥ 30 mm shell length Reference Points Target: Not defined, but B{MSY} assumed Soft Limit: 20% B_0 Hard Limit: $10\% B_0$ Overfishing Threshold: - Status in relation to Target About as Likely as Not (40-60%) to be at or above the target Status in relation to Limits Unlikely (< 40%) to be below both soft and hard limits Historical Stock Status Tra ajectory and Current Status Fishery and Stock Trends ell length) over time as a percentage of B{θ} in relation to the hard and soft limits.
+Recent Trend in Biomass or Proxy The stock status in 2009 was at 35% of B_0 and has varied between 19 and 63% of B_0 since 1988, following a decline from 1982-1991.
+Recent Trend in Fishing Exploitation rate (\geq 30 mm shell length) generally trended downward Mortality or Proxy from 1991 (70%) until 2012 (0%), with the exception of a large peak ivioritainty of Fronty in rate around 2001 (up to 93%).
 It is Exceptionally Unlikely (< 1%) that overfishing is occurring.
+100

 Other Abundance Indices -

 Trends in Other Relevant -

 Indicators or Variables